saulcarvalho/SCE-ESP32-FreeRTOS-BluetoothControl-Alarm/proj_code/README.md

 <p> The following points are suggestions of improvement for <i><b>proj_code</b></i>: </p>
 <ul>
     <li> <p>
-        All debug prints should be incased in a macro declared like #if DEBUG in the beginning, commenting the macro would enable/disable program prints.
+        All debug prints should be #defined in the beginning and incased in a #if DEBUG #endif macro, for better code efficiency.
     </p> </li>
     <li> <p>
-        To improve code modularity (adding/removing specific components from the project), all the module configurations and initial states of all modules should be                       declared inside their respective task handler before the for ( :: );   <br>
+        To improve code modularity (adding/removing specific components from the project), all the module configurations and initial states of all modules should be declared               inside their respective task handler before their respective for ( ;; );
-        Only task creation should be in the setup(), essentially.
+        Essentially, only task creation should be inside the setup() function.
     </p> </li>
     <li> <p>
         The touch task should have an average to pre-establish the value for the threshold instead of having a static value.   <br>